icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 ![AEDC-TR-87-23 Figure 8](images/aedc_tr_87_23/Figure 8.png)

-While AEDC-TR-87-23 did not include this, there is correspondence between calculated leading edge freezing fraction and ice horn angle:
+While AEDC-TR-87-23 did not include this, there is correspondence between calculated leading edge freezing fraction and ice horn angle for the NACA0012 airfoil used in the study:

 ![](images/nasa-tm-83556/nasa_tm_83556_no_theta.png)